wizmo2/zidoo-player/README.md

 # Home-assistant component for Zidoo media players

 This is a functioning solution for controlling my Z9S Zidoo media player on Home-Assistant.
-Based on the Zidoo rest api, it should work on other devices (feedback/PRs welcome)
+Based on the Zidoo REST API, it should work on all Zidoo devices (feedback/PRs welcome)

 ZidooRC API will eventually need to be released as a python library per HA requirements.